ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 ### Pin

 A blue button with a pin icon.
-Appears to do nothing at this time.
+It currently appears to do nothing.

 ## Mod Discussion field